PaquitoelChocolatero/Assembly-for-beginners/README.md

 ### Compiling with Mars

 You can also use [MARS](https://courses.missouristate.edu/KenVollmar/MARS/download.htm).
-For executing it:
+In order to execute it:
 ```
 java Mars
 ```